Updated July 21, 2023

 - Scheduling: Scheduling cycle counting is possible while scheduling physical inventory is not possible

-- Record: Previous counting records are available in cycle counting method but not in physical inventory method
+- Record: Previous counting records are available in the cycle counting method but not in the physical inventory method

 - Cost-Effective: As a perpetual inventory system requires proper accounting and bookkeeping, therefore, the method is very costly as it requires a skilled workforce and also expensive software.
 On the other hand, the cycle counting approach can be achieved through a lesser costly workforce by providing proper training.

-Overall, Cycle counting is an attempt to reduce the effort of physical counting under the periodic inventory method without disrupting the day to day operations using the appropriate sampling technique as per the requirement of the organization under consideration.
-It is helpful in the case of those organizations which don’t have the resources to maintain the perpetual inventory system however, there are chances of lack of accuracy in this method if the sampling technique is erroneous.
+Overall, Cycle counting is an attempt to reduce the effort of physical counting under the periodic inventory method without disrupting the day-to-day operations using the appropriate sampling technique as per the requirement of the organization under consideration.
+It is helpful in the case of those organizations which don’t have the resources to maintain a perpetual inventory system.
+However, there are chances of a lack of accuracy in this method if the sampling technique is erroneous.